mr-technologies/imagebroker/README.md

 * automatic control of white balance
 * export image to the client code

-Additionally as an example of client code images are rendered on the screen using [OpenCV](https://opencv.org/) library, which should be installed in the system.
+Additionally example code renders images on the screen using [OpenCV](https://opencv.org/) library, which should be installed in the system.